Table of Contents

 Myths and Stories About the Grasshopper

 Another popular mention of grasshoppers comes from a folktale that originated in Greece.
 In this tale, while the ants collected and stored food during the summer, the grasshopper carelessly sang, played, and ate grass.
 When winter came, the ants had plenty to eat while the grasshopper had nothing.
-The grasshopper pleaded for some food, but the ant wouldn’t budge and thus he sadly died of hunger.
+The grasshopper pleaded for some food, but the ant wouldn’t budge, and so he sadly died of hunger.

 According to a Native American myth, all humans lived in peace until the grasshopper came along.
 While children were out playing, they came across a grasshopper that they began fighting over for ownership.